barbafh3/flask-crud-api/README.md

 #### Note:

-All article requests require a Authorization header with a valid security token:
+All article requests require a Authorization header with a valid JWT security token:

-    Authorization: JWT Example-Token-Here
+* ``Authorization: JWT <Example-Token-Here>``

 #### Method: GET